 How do we allow God to restore us from this place?

-Do gentle movement or stretching.
-This supports your nervous system into shifting from a place of shut-down and collapse to a place of social connection and rationality.
+Engaging in regualting activities like slow stretching, mirroring a dolphin swimming or watching and listening to waves, will support your nervous system into shifting from a place of shut-down and collapse to a place of social connection and rationality.

 2. LOVE YOURSELF